ABOUT LAURA NIX

 Nix’s nonfiction television work has appeared on HBO, PBS, Arte, ZDF, CBC, NHK, Canal +, IFC, New York Times Op-Docs, Planet Green, and the History Channel.
-She was a MacDowell Colony Fellow in 2006, and a Film Independent and IFP fellow in 2011.
-She has served as an adviser to the Hot Docs Blue Ice Fund, East Africa’s Docubox, and is currently a film expert for the U.S. State Department’s American Film Showcase, and a member of the documentary branch of the Academy for Motion Pictures Arts and Sciences, where she serves on the Executive Committee of the Documentary Branch.
+She was a MacDowell Colony Fellow in 2006 and a Film Independent and IFP fellow in 2011.
+She has served as an adviser to the Hot Docs Blue Ice Fund and East Africa’s Docubox, is currently a film expert for the U.S. State Department’s American Film Showcase, and is a member of the documentary branch of the Academy for Motion Pictures Arts and Sciences, where she serves on the Executive Committee of the Documentary Branch.

 Her work has received support from the Bertha Foundation, BritDoc, Cal Humanities, Chicken and Egg Pictures, COBO Fund, the Danish Film Institute, the Howard Hughes Medical Institute, the Kendeda Foundation, the Simons Foundation, and the Sundance Documentary Fund.
 She has a BA in History from Reed College in Portland, Oregon, and an MFA in Visual Studies from University of California San Diego.
 Nix is the owner of Felt Films, a production company based in Los Angeles that produces non-fiction and fiction content, and she is repped for commercials and branded content by Majority Film in Los Angeles.

 AWARDS & RECOGNITIONS